OrbiGoal/OrbiGoal/README.md

 ## User Testing
 - Landing Page:
   1. Landing page initially wanted to put all the matches available for the player's liked teams, but realised that users of the app said it made the loading times very slow and it was unnecessary.
 As such, we only limited to showing the top 8 most recent matches.
   2. Landing page initially displayed "No upcoming matches" even though the page was still loading the data from our API.
 After it finished loading, it will suddenly change from "No upcoming matches" to a list of upcoming matches which made the user quite confused.
-As such, we implemented an activity indicator to indicate to the user that the information is still loading and will only display "No upcoming matches" if user has not favorited a team
+As such, we implemented an activity indicator to indicate to the user that the information is still loading and will only display "No upcoming matches" if user has not favorited a team.
 - Team Page:
   1. User thought that there was a bug with the app because the information took some time to load and nothing was displaying on the search page.
-As such, we implemented an activity indicator to indicate that the information from our database was still loading
+As such, we implemented an activity indicator to indicate that the information from our database was still loading.
+  2. Users have commented that it was troublesome to see which teams they have liked on the search page if the favorited teams are at the bottom.
+As such, we have bubbled the favorited teams at the top of the search page before displaying the rest of the team data.
 - Notifications Page:
   1. User noticed that the league selection drop picker does not render with the proper size on their devices (the bar would go beyond the screen).
 This was later identified to be due to the fact that the notifications page was developed on an iPhone 15 Pro Max simulator.
 The size of the drop picker was designed to fit the screen of a bigger iPhone model.
 As such, the size of the drop picker was adjusted in the stylesheet to match those of a regular iPhone size.
   2. The notifications page would initially display all recent matches in the top 5 leagues.
 After selecting a league from the drop picker, the page would filter the matches to only display matches of the selected league.
 However, user noticed that after selecting a league, if the user were to selected the default "Select League" option of the drop picker, an error would show and the page would not render properly again when selecting another league.
 To tackle this, the "Select League" option in the drop picker was "invalidated" after selecting an actual league, such that when the user attempts to select it manually, the drop picker would automatically change to select the previously selected league, ensuring "Select League" can never be selected manually and therefore fixing the bug, using an if else statement in the function that handles league change.